neurofractal/PACmeg/README.md

 ---

-For more information/queries please raise an ISSUE within Github or email me: robbyseymour [at] gmail.com
+For more information/queries please raise an ISSUE within Github or email me: robbyseymour [at] gmail.com .
+I am also very keen for collaborations to help improve and expand this code.